wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

 6. Would data be protected at rest and are there controls over the keys used to encrypt it?

 7. Azure Databricks and Azure Synapse Analytics seem to have overlapping capabilities, how does one choose between them?

+8. How does Azure support deploying the models as web services so that they can easily be invoked from client applications?

+9. What does the model re-training process look like in Azure?
+How can WWI data scientists train and evaluate new models but also ensure this re-training becomes part of the DevOps process used to deploy any updates to the application.
+Can Azure help them orchestrate updates to the client applications, the machine learning API's and the models that power the API's?

 ### Infographic for common scenarios